flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 Please note the following:

 - The cargo hold field now depicts either metric tons or metric pounds depending on the unit selected in the EFB Settings for aircraft configuration.
-- **Highly recommend** ensuring that you select the same weights (metric tons or pounds) in the EFB and in simBrief's OFP/Airframe before importing to prevent any values mismatch.
+- **Highly recommend** ensuring that you select the same weights (KGS or LBS) in the EFB and in simBrief's OFP/Airframe before importing to prevent any values mismatch.

 See [flyPadOS 2 - Stable Version](flypados2/settings.md#aircraft-configuration) or [flyPadOS 3 - Development Version](flypados3/settings.md#aircraft-options--pin-programs) settings